Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

   - Write SQL queries to fetch categorized questions and answers.
   - Optimize queries for performance.
   - Validate results with test data.

+---

+## [UR-02] Bias-Checking Tool

+**User Story:**
+As a developer, I want to build a tool that checks for bias in training data so that my AI models can be fair.